This post is part of a series describing the history of WFRP1. The first post can be read here.

 But the most remarkable feature of the world described in WFB1 is to my mind the almost complete absence of Warhammer‘s quintessential feature, Chaos.
 There are no Chaos Powers.
 There are no creatures of Chaos and no mutations described in the rulebooks.
 The alignment system makes no mention of Law or Chaos; the only alignments are good, neutral, evil, avarice and hunger.
 There are various references to a future supplement covering Chaotic attributes and demons, but the content of WFB1 itself does not address the subject of Chaos.

-Warhammer‘s distinctive humour was present from the start, with puns like Psammonella and Skeggi, but it was less prominent than in the next few editions.
+Warhammer‘s distinctive humour was present from the start, with puns like Psammonella and Skeggi, but it is less prominent than in the next few editions.

 RP: I think the reason why Warhammer took off despite its limitations was because it was full of energy and very gag-tastic.
 There was an element of fantasy gaming that was quite serious at that time, as the original splurge of roleplaying games of the late 70s had grown up a bit, and there was a very strong element who were into roleplaying games as a serious concept, and rules had started to develop into a very detailed, profound state, valuing mechanisms for their own sake, very furrowed brow.
 Chivalry and Sorcery was like that, and even RuneQuest had an element of that.